Residential | D-K

-For residential mortgage a maximum LTV of 50% applies to the interest only part of the loan (note clients can borrow up to 80% LTV, or 85% LTV if you have a Premier or Wealth account with us).
+For residential mortgage a maximum LTV of 50% applies to the interest only part of the loan (so you know – you can borrow up to 80% LTV, or 85% LTV if you have a Premier or Wealth account with us).
 Where the sale of property is used as a repayment strategy, any lending beyond 50% LTV must be taken on a capital and interest repayment basis).
 There is also an additional requirement to have £300K of equity after the capital and interest part of the loan is repaid.

 We accept internet bank statements as supporting documents as long as they’re stamped and certified by your client’s bank.

 The statements need to show your client’s account number and sort code, or these need be on your client’s proof of income document – for example, your client’s pension payslip or benefits statement.